code-cracker/code-cracker/README.md

 The easiest way to start is looking into the issues that are [up for grabs](https://github.com/code-cracker/code-cracker/labels/up-for-grabs).
 You may ask to work on any of them, read below to see how.
-You can also triage issues which may include reproducing bug reports, or asking for vital information such as version numbers or reproduction instructions.
+You can also triage issues which may include reproducing bug reports or asking for vital information such as version numbers or reproduction instructions.
 If you would like to start triaging issues, one easy way to get started is to [subscribe to code-cracker on CodeTriage](https://www.codetriage.com/code-cracker/code-cracker).

 If you are just starting with Roslyn, want to contribute, and feel you are not yet ready to start working on full analyzers or code fixes, you can start helping with areas that are